hibiki0827/backsta/_sources/data.md

 * How was the data organized?

 * What are the administrative and legal aspects of the data?

+The original project was approved by the local MRI Indian ethical committee and the ethical committee of the University of California San Diego (IRB project # 090731).

 * How will the data be archived, exchanged and published?